-Loki, while being a Jotun is also a god, being listed as one of the Aesir in the Gylfaginning, and is a trickster god.
+Loki, while being a Jotun (the Norse giants) is also a god, being listed as one of the Aesir in the Gylfaginning, and is a trickster god.
 He plays an incredibly crucial role in the myths, and one much greater and very different from that of a herald.

 In Son of the Mask, Loki is Odin's son (in the Norse myths, he's actually a Jotun fostered by the Aesir, of which Odin is the foremost).
 And the creators apparently didn't even bother to research the series' own "mythology", presenting Loki and the Mask as separate entities, while the original film established that Loki was trapped within the Mask.

 Clash of the Titans makes so much hash of its source material that an exhaustive catalog of the errors would be a challenge.
-Considering that the errors begin, in a way, with the title of the film, this should not be too surprising: the film considers a Titan to be just about any large, disagreeable monster such as the Kraken (which is Scandinavian, anyway; the creature depicted by the movie is actually supposed to be Cetus) or Medusa, while in Greek mythology the Titans were an early group of gods.
+Considering that the errors begin, in a way, with the title of the film, this should not be too surprising: the film considers a Titan to be just about any large, disagreeable monster such as the Kraken (which is Scandinavian, anyway; the creature depicted by the movie is actually supposed to be Cetus) or Medusa, while in Greek mythology the Titans were an early group of immortals before the Greek gods (who overthrew them).
 The main storyline follows the main events of the Perseus myth, but also muddles together unrelated stories, such as Pegasus, as well as nonsensical elements that appear nowhere in any of the cobbled-together myths, such as a mechanical owl.

 The inclusion of Pegasus is especially ironic given that that the original winged horse sprang from Medusa's remains.

-Not to mention that Medusa's lair is apparently in/near the Underworld, Perseus hated all the gods, he ends up with the wrong girl, and Pegasus isn't the unique child of a very unique mother, but rather a name for winged horses in general...a myth-loving person may cry like a baby by the end of the movie.
+Not to mention that Medusa's lair is apparently in/near the Underworld, Perseus hated all the gods, he ends up with the wrong girl, and Pegasus isn't the unique child of a very unique mother, but rather a name for winged horses in general.

 Sci Fi Channel's original monster movies based on mythological creatures might do anything.
 Their depiction of Cerberus is especially bad, what with it guarding a Hun weapon in Romania instead of the gates of a Greek underworld, and everything...

-Almost any Western movie ever, when it comes to Kali, the Hindu Goddess of death, destruction and disease, but also the Goddess of mercy and forgiveness and good health.
+Almost any Western movie ever, when it comes to Kali, the Hindu Goddess of death, destruction and disease, but also of mercy and forgiveness and good health.
 More on her on That Other Wiki.
 Indiana Jones and the Temple of Doom?
 Check.
 Stranglers of Bombay?
 Check.
 The Golden Voyage of Sinbad (animated Kali by Ray Harryhausen)...
 Check.
-Shiva more raises confusion, maybe because theoretically he's most capable of destruction, but very rarely cares to blast anything, when compared to other deities.
+Shiva raises more confusion, maybe because theoretically he's the most capable of destruction, but very rarely cares to blast anything, when compared with other deities.

 To oversimplify the issue, Durga fought demons so strong she has to be reborn in the form specifically prepared for this task, while Kali slaughtered lesser foes.
 Kali is also a mother figure — which makes her sort of "universal Mama Bear," but then it's only to be expected that she can be utterly horrifying and widely admired.

 Mostly, these confusions arose because Hinduism itself (as most Europeans know it) is a result of several transformations.
-First was Vedanta introduced in VIII century AD, last was "Hindu Reformation" of late XIX - early XX.
-For one of local interpretations, there's guy who grew there and spoke their language and his Shiv and the Grasshopper, where neither Shiv nor Parbati are portrayed as anything anywhere near "gods of destruction," but "Shiva the Preserver" was invoked.
+First was Vedanta introduced in the 8th century AD, last was the "Hindu Reformation" of the 19th to early 20th centuries.
+For one of the local interpretations, there's a guy who grew up there and spoke their language and his Shiv and the Grasshopper, where neither Shiv nor Parbati are portrayed as anything anywhere near "gods of destruction," but "Shiva the Preserver" was invoked.
 BTW, he's blue-necked because he drank primal poison capable of wiping out the rest of the universe.
-But if you see Trimurti as personification of Guna (3 flavours of prime driving force), it makes sense that face of Tamas is a pinnacle of body's force ("food giver," Great Ascetic, creator of dance) and raw force as such (ultimate not-to-be-trifled-with but not very actively dangerous power, both "Destroyer" and "Preserver" depending on situation)... and, well, have such an outstanding "significant other."
+But if you see Trimurti as a personification of Guna (3 flavors of prime driving force), it makes sense that the face of Tamas is a pinnacle of the body's force ("food giver," Great Ascetic, creator of dance) and raw force as such (ultimately not-to-be-trifled-with but not very actively dangerous power, both "Destroyer" and "Preserver" depending on the situation)... and, well, have such an outstanding "significant other."

 For further mythtaken-ness, The Temple of Doom has Shiva as the one true God of Hinduism and Kali as his enemy.